MartinThoma/MartinThoma.github.io/_posts/2011-09-21-polyglots-crazy-programming-stuff.md

 - Whitespace
 - Python
 ---
 Have you ever heard of polyglots?
-This is sooo crazy.
-A <a href="http://en.wikipedia.org/wiki/Polyglot_(computing)">polyglot</a> is a program which can be interpreded as many programming languages.
+This is so crazy.
+A <a href="http://en.wikipedia.org/wiki/Polyglot_(computing)">polyglot</a> is a program which can be interpreted as many programming languages.
 You don't believe me that something crazy like that is possible?
 Here is an example I've made: